 The collapse of the Golden Horde in the thirties-forties of the 14th century resulted in the formation of a number of new states including the Kazan Khanate (1445).
 Kazan became the capital of the newly formed state.
 The Kazan Khanate ceased its existence in October 1552, after a two-month siege when troops of Ivan IV (the Terrible), numbering 150,000 people, conquered Kazan.
-A path-breaking step on the way to the restoration of the statehood of the Tatar people was the declaration of the Tatar Autonomous Soviet Socialist Republic in 1920.
+A few decennia after a path-breaking step on the way to the restoration of the statehood of the Tatar people was the declaration of the Tatar Autonomous Soviet Socialist Republic in 1920.

 F.A.Q. on History